FredAtLandMetrics/corrigible/README.md

 **Plan container files** look like system configuration files, except that they do not contain hosts sections (or, rather, if they do, then the hosts section will be ignored).
 Additionally, there is a naming convention for these files that has implications as to the order in which the plans are processed.

+Note that it is perfectly acceptable to put plan container files and ansible excerpt files in subdirectories within the plans directory.
+Care should be taken to ensure that no two files have the same filename.

 System config files and plan container files explained
 ============================================================